Seedstars/django-react-redux-base/README.md

 [2]: ./screenshots/screenshot_02.png

-## Gotchas
+## Gotchas in Docker

-* This project uses NodeJS v6.x (stable) and the corresponding version of npm
+* This project uses NodeJS v6.x (stable) and yarn
-* The npm development server takes longer than the django server to start, as it has to install the npm dependencies (if not already installed) and fire webpack.
+* The development server takes longer than the django server to start, as it has to install the javascript dependencies (if not already installed) and fire webpack.
 This means that after the django server starts, you should wait that webpack finishes compiling the .js files.
 * If your IDE has builtin language support for python with auto-imports (e.g. PyCharm), you can create a virtualenv and install the py-requirements.
 * If you are annoyed by docker creating files belonging to root (which is Docker's intended behaviour), you can run `# chown -hR $(whoami) .` before firing up the server.
-* While testing the backend, if you have a local virtualenv, you can run the static validation without running a docker container.
-* While testing the backend, if you have a local virtualenv and a local database configured with the dev settings, you can run the tests without running a docker container.

 ## Contributing